L-hodg/Geog418Lab3/README.md

 I = \frac{\sum_{i=1}^n\sum_{j=1}^nW_{i,j}(x_i - \bar{x})(x_j - \bar{x})}{(\sum_{i=1}^n\sum_{j=1}^nW_{i,j})\sum_{i=1}^n(x_i - \bar{x})^2}
 $$

-Here, if $x$ is the variable being assessed, $x_i$ is the variable value at a point of interest (i) and $x_j$ represents a neighbour to $x_i$ (here determined by the queen weighting scheme).
-The spatial weighting applied to the weighting matrix $W_{i,j}$ is multiplied by both the differences of $x_i$ and the mean value of variable $x$, and $x_j$ and the mean value of variable $x$.
+In this equation $i$ would be the point of interest, while $j$ would be a singular neighbor to point $i$. $x$ serves as the attribute of interest, and therefore $x$<sub>i</sub> or $x$<sub>j</sub> would be the value of that attribute at those points.
+The numerator of this equation functions to sum the differences between $x$<sub>i</sub> and the mean of $x$, and $x$<sub>j</sub> and the mean of $x$.
+It then runs these points through the weighting matrix, $W$<sub>i,j</sub>, which we made previously.
+Since a formula like this is highly dependent on point density, the denominator acts to standardize the output.
+This gives us an indication of spatial autocorrelation across the whoel dataset, however separate tests are required to determine the significance of this value.

-The denominator in this case is used to standardize our values, and therefore relatively high values of I correspond with positive spatial autocorrelation, and relatively low values of I correspond with negative spatial autocorrelation.
-Remember that the global Moran’s I statistic provides an indication of how spatially autocorrelated our data is over the entire dataset, thus representing a spatial pattern at the global scale [15].
+We can now calculate Global Moran's I using out weight matrix:

 ```{r Global Morans I, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate Global Moran's I for Income